Mausoleum of Moulay Ismail: The Kasbah

-Moulay Ismail constructed the Kasbah as a demonstration of his power and as a means to stand out from previous Moroccan rulers.
+Moulay Ismail constructed the kasbah as a demonstration of his power and as a means to stand out from previous Moroccan rulers.
 The complex contained three main palaces – Dar al-Kebira, Dar al-Madrasa, and Ksar al-Mhanncha – and other features such as gardens and reservoirs.
 The earliest of these palaces was the Dar al-Kebira, located in the northern part of the kasbah and finished in 1679.
 It was adjoined by the Lalla Aouda Mosque, which Moulay Isma'il also built (or rebuilt) around this time.
 This palace is where Ismail's mausoleum is located.
-Though the palace itself was not able to withstand the centuries since its construction, the Mausoleum has been maintained to this day.
-Since the Kasbah was also a residence for the family of Sultan Ismail to live, the Dar al-Kebira palace also included functional services for recreation such as courtyards and rooms to entertain.
-The Kasbah was lavishly decorated in the style of Moroccan architecture.
-Though Moulay Ismail was wealthy and had put a lot of his own money into its construction, he also stole from other palaces for his palace complex, such as the 'Badi palace'.
-Some of the things that were plundered from the 'Badi Palace' were different types of wood, ivory and ceramic tiles.
+Though the palace itself was not able to withstand the centuries since its construction, the mausoleum has been maintained to this day.
+Since the kasbah was also a residence for the family of Sultan Ismail to live, the Dar al-Kebira palace also included functional services for recreation such as courtyards and rooms to entertain.
+The kasbah was lavishly decorated in the style of Moroccan architecture.
+Though Moulay Ismail was wealthy and put much of his own money into its construction, he also stole from other palaces, such as the Badi palace, for his palace complex.
+Items plundered from the Badi Palace included different types of wood, ivory and ceramic tiles.